sudsho/ncf-deep-recommender/README.md

 The compose file mounts `./artifacts/` read-only into the container so the service picks up the latest checkpoint without rebuilding.

+## CI

+A reference GitHub Actions workflow lives at `ci/test.yml.example`.
+It runs the test suite on Python 3.9 and 3.10, then a separate docker-build job.
+To enable, copy it to `.github/workflows/test.yml`.

 ## Project layout

 ```